badgumby/arch-wsl/README.md

 8. Move the `root.tar.gz` file to an accessible Windows directory.

       `sudo mv root.tar.gz /mnt/c/Users/USERNAME/root.tar.gz`

+* `You no longer need the temporarily installed linux system`

 9. Open a PowerShell prompt as Admin, and issue the following command: